wgillaspy/-arm64v8-registry/README.md

-# -arm64v8-registry
+# arm64v8-registry
-Docker registry for the swarm.
+Local docker registry for the swarm.